 - Databases and SIEM tools for centralized logging.

-- HSMs for protecting private keys.
+- HSMs for protecting the private keys of the applications.

 - OCSP/CRL and customized mechanisms for certificate validation.